 For architecture lover’s, a stroll down The Royal Route is a must.
 Here you can see such buildings as The Church of St. Anne, the upscale Nowy Swiat street, and the Three Crosses Square.
 Alternatively, if you enjoy the outdoors, you can visit the Royal Lazienki Park.
 This immense Public Park and garden is truly beautiful.
 It contains baroque architecture and even a neoclassical orangery.
 Don’t forget to check out the iconic Palace of Culture and Science.
 This Soviet Era structure has an observation deck for epic views of the city.

 5. Prague, Czech Republic

-Prague has a history that spans hundreds of years.
+Prague, capital of Czech Republic, has a history that spans hundreds of years.
 It is one of the oldest and historic European destinations making it one of best places to visit in Europe.
 Regardless of its popularity, Prague certainly won’t break the bank.
 Food and drink are cheap.
 Moreover, many attractions are free.